Headless WordPress and Content Management Systems

 - No WYSIWYG editor.
 A truly headless approach means you will lose your live preview option.
 You won’t be able to easily test what the front-end user will see.

 - Advanced programming.
 If you didn’t previously need a front-end programmer, you will now.
 You’ll require some more advanced libraries to really make the most of a headless system.

 - More maintenance.
 This really comes into play with a decoupled setup.
 You may end up with two systems to maintain, especially in terms of updates and security.

 - Tougher credentialing.
 A headless system requires different credentialing of users than a coupled CMS.
 This can be a tedious task, although it does lead to a more secure environment.

 Once you consider the needs of your site and what you want to achieve, you can decide if a headless CMS is right for you.

 Moving to a headless CMS could open up new doors for your content, but it doesn’t eliminate the need for reliable hosting.
 Here at WP Engine, we have support and information that might help if you plan on using WordPress to create a headless CMS.

 As a WordPress Digital Experience Platform (DXP), WP Engine can help you with the platform-specific aspects of your site.
 This includes troubleshooting REST API issues and standard WordPress functionality problems, along with providing fast and reliable hosting services.

 Find More Freedom With WP Engine

-Headless content management offers a lot of options for developers who are concerned about designing content delivery for the ‘next big thing’.
-Here at WP Engine, we have the best resources for users and developers who are looking to extend WordPress through the REST API and headless content management.
+Headless content management offers a lot of options for developers and WordPress users who are concerned about designing content delivery for the ‘next big thing’.
+Here at WP Engine, we have the best resources for WordPress users and developers who are looking to extend WordPress through the REST API and headless content management.